Paris Masters

-The Paris Masters, known as the Rolex Paris Masters for sponsorship reasons (formerly the Paris Open), is an annual indoor tennis tournament for male professional players held in Nanterre, France, a western suburb of Paris, at La Défense Arena, and is held in early November.
+The Paris Masters, known as the Rolex Paris Masters for sponsorship reasons (formerly the BNP Paribas Masters, Paris Open), is an annual indoor tennis tournament for male professional players held in Nanterre, France, a western suburb of Paris, at La Défense Arena, and is held in early November.
 It is part of the ATP Masters 1000 events on the Association of Tennis Professionals (ATP) Tour.